 Then, with an awareness of our emotional triggers for eating, we can consider other ways to deal with our emotions without using food, if and when appropriate.

 It may be that we require strategies to deal with certain situations or to set boundaries.

 We may find that it helps to find other ways to nourish and soothe, such as taking a bath, having a massage or engaging in a flow activity that absorbs our full attention.

-It may be that we find it useful to engage in practices to relax and bring our awareness to the reality of the moment rather than the thoughts in our minds.
+It may be useful to engage in practices to relax and bring our awareness to the reality of the moment rather than the thoughts in our minds.
 We may find it helpful to practice meditation or body scans.
 I have created a guided body scan meditation for this purpose.

-However, at times we may still want food to soothe and comfort, and that is perfectly okay.
+However, at times, we may still want food to soothe and comfort us, which is perfectly okay.
 Yet we can do so with an awareness that we are eating for emotional reasons without subsequent guilt and shame.